Creative Commons License Copyright © Michael Richmond. This work is licensed under a Creative Commons License.

 Edwin Hubble used the Mount Wilson telescopes to studie galaxies.
 He photographed nearby galaxies and tried to find ways to determine their distances.
 In the nineteen-twenties, his best method (and it wasn't a great one) was based on the brightest stars in a galaxy.
 He assumed that the brightest stars were all of the same absolute luminosity, or standard candles; by comparing the apparent brightness of the brightest stars in different galaxies, he could calculate the distances.

-It turns out that Hubble made several errors in his distance measurements; one of the most serious was mistaking compact clouds of glowing gas -- HII regions -- in some galaxies for the brightest stars in them.
+It turns out that Hubble made several errors in his distance measurements; one of the most serious was mistaking compact clusters of many stars and clouds of glowing gas -- HII regions -- for the brightest stars in some galaxies.
 Although his relative distances weren't bad, his absolute distances were all much too small.

 When Hubble plotted the velocities of nearby galaxies against their distances, he found a strong correlation: